3M: Environmental record

 3M's Pollution Prevention Pays (3P) program was established in 1975.
 The program initially focused on pollution reduction at the plant level and was expanded to promote recycling and reduce waste across all divisions in 1989.
 By the early 1990s, approximately 2,500 3P projects decreased the company's total global pollutant generation by 50 percent and saved 3M $500–600 million by eliminating the production of waste requiring subsequent treatment.

 In 1983, the Oakdale Dump in Oakdale, Minnesota, was listed as an EPA Superfund site after significant groundwater and soil contamination by VOCs and heavy metals was uncovered.
 The Oakdale Dump was a 3M dumping site utilized through the 1940s and 1950s.

 During the 1990s and 2000s, 3M reduced releases of toxic pollutants by 99 percent and greenhouse gas emissions by 72 percent.
-The company earned the United States Environmental Protection Agency's Energy Star Award each year the honor was presented, as of 2012.
+As of 2012, the United States Environmental Protection Agency (EPA) had awarded 3M with the Energy Star Award each year that it has been presented.